Travel Guide

 Misconceptions About Safety

-The country ranks as the 6th most-visited destination globally, attracting over 50 million tourists in 2019.
-The government prioritizes safety, especially for tourists, even employing a tourist police force in major cities.
+Turkey is the 6th most-visited destination globally, drawing over 50 million tourists in 2019.
+The government takes tourist safety seriously — major cities even have a dedicated tourist police force.

 Common Scams to Avoid